guacsec/guac-docs/patch-cli.md

 ## Conclusion

-From this demo, we learned how we can quickly analyze the GUAC data to find a patch plan for a specific pURL we are interested in.
+From this demo, we learned how we can quickly analyze the GUAC data to find a patch plan for a specific package we are interested in.
 The patch plan includes the blast radius, frontiers or level of what can be patched, and points of contact.
 This information can provide you with the tools needed to make a swift and educated decision on how to best go about tackling a security incident!